 - You know you got a good thing going on when your non-vegan friends are licking their plates clean and asking for seconds.

-- For all you potato lovers make sure to also try my garlic rosemary roasted potatoes, these divine potatoes and mushrooms + grandma’s rustic paprika potatoes.
+- For all you potato lovers make sure to also try my warm potato salad, garlic rosemary roasted potatoes, scalloped potatoes, these divine potatoes and mushrooms + grandma’s rustic paprika potatoes.
 Carb heaven!

 best avocado mashed potatoes